apache/doris/docs/en/administrator-guide/resource-management.md

 Currently, Doris can support

-* Spark resource : do ETL work
+* Spark resource: do ETL work
-* ODBC resource : query and import data from external tables
+* ODBC resource: query and import data from external tables

 The following shows how the two resources are used.